This article is about a rarely discussed component that resides in the background of our lives.

 “Total control (which requires total predictability) is totally boring.
 Life needs some challenges, surprises, setbacks, and serendipity to make it interesting.
 Enjoyment and personal growth come only with partial control.”

-A place you wouldn’t expect to find this phenomena is inside our educational system.
+A place you wouldn’t expect to find this phenomenon is inside our

 Those are also satisfying, as the number of buttons to press are limited, even though the insights and what is learned is narrow, we believe we’re getting smarter.

-Intelligence is then an ability to face the void, the unknown, and try, imagine, and link thoughts in unexpected ways.
+Intelligence is then an ability to face the void, the unknown, try, test, imagine, and link thoughts in unexpected ways.

 Think about revisiting the way you learn and set your intents.